North Wheatley: History

 The open fields in North Wheatley were enclosed in 1837.
 By 1853 the population had risen to 427 and the principal owner was Lord Middleton.

 The Middleton Wheatley Foundation Trust was established in 1981 by Lord Middleton with the proceeds from the sale of the old school house.
-It aims to promote education, in particular religious education, in the village.
+It aims to promote education, religion in particular, in the village.
 Interest from the trust's investments are distributed to charitable projects in these areas three times each year.

 Places of worship

 Church of St Peter and St Paul

 The church was built in the 13th century, and is dedicated to St Peter and St Paul.
 Gilbert White includes a brief description of the Church itself, written in the 1853 Directory of Nottinghamshire.
 It has a tower with 5 bells, but the Chancel was rebuilt in 1824.